A Cold and Super-Puffy Planet on a Prograde Orbit

-Additionally, with an age of $\sim700$ Myr, TOI-4507 b is the youngest super-puff with an obliquity measurement, and one of the youngest members of the polar Neptune/sub-Saturn population.
-The only polar Neptune younger than it is possibly AU Mic c \citep{Martioli2021}, for which the projected obliquity has been reported as $\lambda=68^{+32}_{-49}$ deg \citep{Yu2025}, but the result in that case is tentative and might not be compatible with long-term dynamical stability.
-More generally, TOI-4507 b is one of the youngest polar planets known of any size or density, comparable to Kepler-63 b \citep{Sanchis-Ojeda2013,Bourrier2023}, KELT-9 b \citep[e.g.,][]{Gaudi2017,Ahlers2020}, and KELT-17 b \citep{Zhou2016}.
+Additionally, with an age of $\sim700$ Myr, TOI-4507 b is the youngest super-puff with an obliquity measurement.
+Further, it is one of the youngest Neptunes/sub-Saturns in general with an obliquity constraint, only behind AU Mic c \citep{Yu2025}, V1298 Tau c \citep{Feinstein2021}, and TOI-5398 b \citep{Mantovan2024,Radzom2024}.

 TOI-4507 b seems well-suited for atmospheric characterization via transit spectroscopy.
 Assuming zero albedo, the expected equilibrium temperature of the planet is $\sim460$ K, lower than most other systems that have been subject to transit spectroscopy.
-Because of the planet's low density, the transmission spectroscopy metric \citep[TSM;][]{Kempton2018} is $\gtrsim100$.
+Because of the planet's low density, the transmission spectroscopy metric \citep[TSM;][]{Kempton2018} is $\gtrsim160$.
 For reference, targets with TSM > 90 are typically considered high-quality targets for atmospheric characterization.
 Observations with JWST might shed light on the atmospheric composition of TOI-4507 b and the origins of its unusually low density.